gregory-mambakkdan/Git-Project/README.md

 # Git-Project
-Just Trying To Understand Git And Git Hub in VS Code
+Just Trying To Understand Git And Git Hub in VS CODE